 The School of Nursing uses Sakai to deliver online course content to its students.

-- An updated browser is required to access Sakai. - Sakai is supported by OHSU's Teaching and Learning Center.
-Students can find more information about Sakai at sakai@ohsu.edu. - Students who need help with Sakai can contact the Sakai Helpdesk at 877 972-5249 or at sakai@ohsu.edu
+Sakai is supported by OHSU's Teaching and Learning Center.
+Students who need help with Sakai can contact the Sakai Helpdesk at 877 972-5249 or at sakai@ohsu.edu